EnnoOstendorf/twinjago/README.md

 Upon detection the grafana dashboards should be created.

 ### run in background
-if no errors are shown, stop the demon and restart it in background using pm2
+if no errors are shown, stop the demon (<STRG-C>) and restart it in background using pm2
 ```
 pm2 start mqttInfluxGrafanaPipe.js
 ```